Tags for your text

 Mark-up to INclude

 A tag file for tags to retain contains a simple list of all the tags you want to retain.
-Sample tag list files for BNC handling (e.g bnc world.tag) are included with your installation (in your Documents\wsmith7 folder): you could make a new tag file by reading one of them in, altering it, and saving it under a new name.
+Sample tag list files for BNC handling (e.g. BNC_XML.tag) are included with your installation (in your Documents\wsmith8 folder): you could make a new tag file by reading one of them in, altering it, and saving it under a new name.
+The syntax is explained in BNC_XML.tag.

 and here is a word list based on BNC spoken classroom data where the tag file was used: